moaazsidat/static-site-webpack-ejs/README.md

 # static-site-webpack-ejs

 Experimental repo for using .ejs templates to generate a static site using webpack's `html-webpack-plugin`.
-Since `html-webpack-plugin` requires you to declare a variable for each file, a wrapper around it to avoid having to do that.
+Since `html-webpack-plugin` requires you to declare a variable for each file, wrote a wrapper (`config/transforEjs.js`) around it to avoid having to do that.

 --